vipulnaik/working-drafts/eaf/three-types-of-donors-from-the-donee-perspective.md

    Existential Risk Initiative (BERI) (which appears to have transitioned this role to the Survival and Flourishing Fund (SFF)).

-3. Other donors, usually individual and smaller foundation donors:
+3. **Other donors, usually individual and smaller foundation donors**:
    They grant more erratically, and the total amount per donor is lower.